IF THE NEXT LABOUR GOVERNMENT IS TO BE TRULY TRANSFORMATIVE, IT HAS TO FREE ITSELF FROM THE CONSTRAINTS OF THE SINGLE MARKET.

 In practice, the EU rule of forbidding public monopolies means that the state could only own a provider of a service in a market, not abolish that market altogether.
 State providers would be forced to compete with other providers, who would often not be subject to the same constraints.
 The history of such arrangements across Europe and elsewhere shows how easily state providers are undercut in terms of cost by rivals willing to pay lower wages, or cut corners on health and safety, or even provide services only where they make money.

 At this moment in France trade unions in the state-owned railway company SNCF are striking against proposed rail reforms which include the stripping of public monopoly and the introduction of competitive tendering.
 Both of these “reforms,” according to the French government, are required in the medium-term for the country to be in line with the European Union’s fourth railway package.
-It is truly striking that many on the pro-EU left in Britain are willing to disregard these barriers to the operation of nationalized utilities which are already generating mass protests by workers in other European countries.
+It is truly striking that many on the pro-EU left in Britain are willing to disregard these barriers to the operation of nationalised utilities which are already generating mass protests by workers in other European countries.

 Competition rules and specific European Commission directives also make it difficult for services to be provided by public enterprises free of charge, something which Ireland discovered during its recent campaign against water charges.
 The European Union is committed to a pay-per-service approach to public goods which seeks to impose a market logic in their provision.
 This is a fundamental challenge to Nye Bevan’s vision of public services — to which Corbyn appeals — namely that they should be universal and free at the point of access.
 It is also difficult to see how free provision of services in areas such as public transport would not be interpreted as illegal undercutting of private rivals under EU competition rules.

-Finally, state aid rules would also limit nationalization.
+Finally, state aid rules would also limit nationalisation.
 As was shown above, under WTO rules only industries that are export-driven would be subject to restrictions, and even these under relatively limited circumstances.
-This would generate considerable leeway to nationalize and support industries and utilities that are domestically oriented.
+This would generate considerable leeway to nationalise and support industries and utilities that are domestically oriented.
 EU rules, by contrast, are concerned as much with the internal as with the external market.
-It follows that nationalized companies would face severe limits to the amount of state aid they could receive.
+It follows that nationalised companies would face severe limits to the amount of state aid they could receive.
 The rule of market competition, the so-called “market operator principle,” is paramount for the European Union.
 Exceptions could be made but they would require proving that no competition existed or was infringed in the instances concerned, something that would probably be impossible in the UK in most cases.

-For a left government that intended to bring public utilities and other privatized industries back into public ownership to strengthen investment, improve services, and meet social aims, these state aid rules would prove major obstacles, especially in view of the entrenched neoliberal outlook of EU institutions and their probable hostile reactions.
+For a left government that intended to bring public utilities and other privatised industries back into public ownership to strengthen investment, improve services, and meet social aims, these state aid rules would prove major obstacles, especially in view of the entrenched neoliberal outlook of EU institutions and their probable hostile reactions.

 Building a New Economy